Portable-store/Portable-store.net/README.md

 Allows you to quickly download portable applications, on restricted environments such as school or work computers.

+⚠ This project has ported in (rust)[https://github.com/orgs/Portable-store] ⚠

 Work on Windows, maybe linux and macos later.
 Can easily be ported to linux or macOS.